wilker005/pi-inteligencia-artificial-Wilker/README.md

 # IMPORTANTE: SOBRE A ENTREGA

 A entrega deverá ser realizada com a postagem da url do seu fork do repositório.
-No formulário que será disponibilizado, você deverá informar a url do seu fork do projeto.
+No formulário que será disponibilizado, você deverá informar apenas a url do seu fork do projeto.

 Atenção:
 - As entregas serão individuais: cada aluno deverá informar seu fork.